 Our comprehensive understanding of UK wildlife legislation and planning policy has helped get numerous projects off the ground.
 As experienced wildlife consultants, we are used to dealing with the legal and commercial issues surrounding protected species.
 We guarantee a high quality service, with a strong focus on our clients who rely on us to manage their projects smoothly and produce the highest quality outputs to fulfil their requirements.

-Environment Systems provides a wide range of services including:Preliminary Ecological Assessment
+Environment Systems provides a wide range of services including (click on the down arrows to view more):Preliminary Ecological Assessments

 Our approach includes a field survey by one of our trained and experienced surveyors to identify and map habitats in accordance with the Handbook for Phase 1 Habitat Survey (JNCC, 2010) and is extended to identify risk habitats including built structures for protected and priority species.
 The field survey is combined with a desk study to collate information on nearby designated sites and records of species of conservation concern including legally protected species which could be impacted by development proposals.